-In the transition to retail competition, the Task Force may wish to consider several competition policy themes to assure that the benefits of competition inure to consumers and businesses in Virginia.
-The five primary themes of our comment are: (1) both horizontal market power and discrimination against competing suppliers of generation by vertically integrated transmission monopolists may be of concern in the electric industry; (2) there are several factors to consider in a market power analysis, and the Task Force may wish to avail itself of computer simulation models to help examine these factors as well as to evaluate current and prospective horizontal market power;(3) (3) if Virginia determines that it faces likely market power problems in electric generation markets, addressing them through structural remedies may be preferable to relying exclusively on market power monitoring and mitigation; (4) independent system operators (ISOs) of the transmission network within a defined geographic region are potentially attractive institutions for addressing some of the market power issues in the electric industry, particularly if the ISO is formed to avoid the dangers signaled by four key warning signs -- insufficient size, lack of a contingency plan for generation restructuring, lack of independence, and failure to adequately deal with transmission congestion; and (5) properly developed and operated ISOs may also help address reliability concerns.
+In the transition to retail competition, the West Virginia Public Service Commission (PSC) may wish to address several competition policy themes to assure that the benefits of competition inure to consumers and businesses in West Virginia.
+The five primary themes of our comment are: (1) both horizontal market power and discrimination against competing suppliers of generation by vertically integrated transmission monopolists may be of concern in the electric industry; (2) there are several appropriate factors to consider in a market power analysis, and the PSC may wish to avail itself of computer simulation models to help examine these factors as well as to evaluate current and prospective horizontal market power;(3) (3) if West Virginia determines that it faces likely market power problems in electric generation markets, addressing them through structural remedies may be preferable to relying exclusively on market power monitoring and mitigation; (4) independent system operators (ISOs) of the transmission network within a defined geographic region are potentially attractive institutions for addressing some of the market power issues in the electric industry, particularly if the ISO is formed to avoid the dangers signaled by four key ISO warning signs -- insufficient size, lack of a contingency plan for generation restructuring, lack of independence, and failure to adequately deal with transmission congestion; and (5) properly developed and operated ISOs also may help address reliability concerns.